 SECTION 1054.
-AMENDMENT OR ABANDONMENT OF PLAN OF
+AMENDMENT OR ABANDONMENT OF PLAN OF DOMESTICATION.

-DOMESTICATION.

-(a) A plan of domestication of a domestic domesticating limited liability company may be amended:

-(1) in the same manner as the plan was approved, if the plan does not provide for the manner in which it may be amended; or

-(2) by the managers or members of the limited liability company in the manner provided in the plan, but a member that was entitled to vote on or consent to approval of the domestication is entitled to vote on or consent to any amendment of the plan that will change:
+- (a) A plan of domestication of a domestic domesticating limited liability company may be amended: - (1) in the same manner as the plan was approved, if the plan does not provide for the manner in which it may be amended; or - (2) by its managers or members in the manner provided in the plan, but a member that was entitled to vote on or consent to approval of the domestication is entitled to vote on or consent to any amendment of the plan that will change:

-(A) the amount or kind of interests, securities, obligations, money, other property, rights to acquire interests or securities, or any combination of the foregoing, to be received by any of the interest holders of the domesticating limited liability company under the plan;

-(B) the certificate of organization or operating agreement of the domesticated limited liability company that will be in effect immediately after the domestication becomes effective, except for changes that do not require approval of the members of the domesticated limited liability company under its organic law or operating agreement; or

-(C) any other terms or conditions of the plan, if the change would adversely affect the interest holder in any material respect.

-(b) After a plan of domestication has been approved by a domestic domesticating limited liability company and before a statement of domestication becomes effective, the plan may be abandoned as provided in the plan.
-Unless prohibited by the plan, a domestic domesticating limited liability company may abandon the plan in the same manner as the plan was approved.

-(c) If a plan of domestication is abandoned after a statement of domestication has been delivered to the [Secretary of State] for filing and before the statement becomes effective, a statement of abandonment, signed by the domesticating limited liability company, must be delivered to the [Secretary of State] for filing before the time the statement of domestication becomes effective.
+- (A) the amount or kind of interests, securities, obligations, money, other property, rights to acquire interests or securities, or any combination of the foregoing, to be received by any of the members of the domesticating limited liability company under the plan; - (B) the certificate of organization or operating agreement of the domesticated limited liability company that will be in effect immediately after the domestication becomes effective, except for changes that do not require approval of the members of the domesticated limited liability company under its organic law or operating agreement; or - (C) any other terms or conditions of the plan, if the change would adversely affect the member in any material respect. - (b) After a plan of domestication has been approved by a domestic domesticating limited liability company and before a statement of domestication becomes effective, the plan may be abandoned as provided in the plan.
+Unless prohibited by the plan, a domestic domesticating limited liability company may abandon the plan in the same manner as the plan was approved. - (c) If a plan of domestication is abandoned after a statement of domestication has been delivered to the [Secretary of State] for filing and before the statement becomes effective, a statement of abandonment, signed by the domesticating limited liability company, must be delivered to the [Secretary of State] for filing before the statement of domestication becomes effective.
 The statement of abandonment takes effect on filing, and the domestication is abandoned and does not become effective.
-The statement of abandonment must contain:

-(1) the name of the domesticating limited liability company;

-(2) the date on which the statement of domestication was delivered to the section.

-[Secretary of State] for filing; and
+The statement of abandonment must contain: - (1) the name of the domesticating limited liability company; - (2) the date on which the statement of domestication was filed by the [Secretary of State]; and

-(3) a statement that the domestication has been abandoned in accordance with this
+(3) a statement that the domestication has been abandoned in accordance with this section.

-This section parallels provisions in Articles 2 (mergers), 3 (interest exchanges), and 4 (conversions).
-See Sections 1024, 1034, and 1044.
+This section parallels provisions in Parts 2 (mergers), 3 (interest exchanges), and 4 (conversions).
+See Sections 1024 (mergers), 1034 (interest exchanges), 1044 (conversions).

 SECTION 1055.
-STATEMENT OF DOMESTICATION.
+STATEMENT OF DOMESTICATION; EFFECTIVE DATE OF DOMESTICATION.

-(a) A statement of domestication must be signed by the domesticating limited liability company and delivered to the [Secretary of State] for filing.

-(b) A statement of domestication must contain:

-(1) the name and jurisdiction of formation of the domesticating limited liability company, a statement that the plan of domestication was approved in accordance with this [part] or, if the domesticating limited liability company is a foreign limited liability company, a statement that the domestication was approved in accordance with the law of its jurisdiction of formation;

-(2) the name and jurisdiction of formation of the domesticated limited liability

-(3) if the domesticating limited liability company is a domestic limited liability
+- (a) A statement of domestication must be signed by the domesticating limited liability company and delivered to the [Secretary of State] for filing. - (b) A statement of domestication must contain: - (1) the name and jurisdiction of formation of the domesticating limited liability company; - (2) the name and jurisdiction of formation of the domesticated limited liability company; - (3) if the domesticating limited liability company is a domestic limited liability company, a statement that the plan of domestication was approved in accordance with this [part] or, if the domesticating limited liability company is a foreign limited liability company, a statement that the domestication was approved in accordance with the law of its jurisdiction of formation; and - (4) the certificate of organization of the domesticated limited liability company, as an attachment. - (c) In addition to the requirements of subsection (b), a statement of domestication may contain any other provision not prohibited by law. - (d) The certificate of organization of a domestic domesticated limited liability company must satisfy the requirements of this [act], but the certificate does not need to be signed.

-(4) the certificate of organization of the domesticated limited liability company, as an attachment; and

-(5) if the domesticated foreign limited liability company is not a registered foreign limited liability company, a mailing address to which the [Secretary of State] may send any process served on the [Secretary of State] pursuant to Section 1056(e).

-(c) In addition to the requirements of subsection (b), a statement of domestication may contain any other provision not prohibited by law.

-(d) The certificate of organization of a domesticated domestic limited liability company must satisfy the requirements of the law of this state, but the certificate does not need to be signed.